-If the raw materials are bioreducers, firewood, or chips, vendors must comply with all provisions of Normative Instruction DAF-005, which outlines the procedures for qualifying potential vendors of bioreducers (charcoal), firewood, or chips.
+If the raw material is a bioreducer - firewood or chips - the supplier must be 100% compliant with Normative Instruction DAF-005, which sets out the procedures for qualifying potential suppliers of these inputs.
 Furthermore, it is imperative that the quartz vendor fully adheres to Normative Instruction DCOM-002, ensuring complete compliance with the procedures for qualifying quartz vendors and purchasing ore.

-Moving forward, the company will implement a specialized system for approving, evaluating, and managing suppliers, while also restructuring internal processes to effectively address any identified risks.
+Moving forward, the company will implement a specialized system for approving, evaluating and managing suppliers, while also restructuring internal processes to effectively address any identified risks.

-In 2021 and 2022, LIASA selected all vendors based on social and environmental criteria.
+LIASA considers that, in 2021, 2022 and 2023, it selected all vendors based on social and environmental criteria.